preprocessed-connectomes-project/quality-assessment-protocol/index.md

 	#$ -V
 	#$ -t 1-{number of subjects}
 	#$ -q all.q
-	#$ -pe mpi_smp 4
+	#$ -pe mpi_smp {number of CPU cores to use}
-	#$ -e /home/ubuntu/qap_run_anat.err
+	#$ -e {absolute path to a file to store standard error from the terminal}
-	#$ -o /home/ubuntu/qap_run_anat.out
+	#$ -o /{absolute path to a file to store standard out from the terminal}
 	source /etc/profile.d/cpac_env.sh
-	ANAT_S3_DICT=/home/ubuntu/configs/anat_s3_dict.yml
+	ANAT_S3_DICT={absolute path to S3 subject dictionary YAML file}
-	ANAT_SP_CONFIG_FILE=/home/ubuntu/configs/qap_config_anat_spatial.yml
+	ANAT_SP_CONFIG_FILE={absolute path to configuration YAML file}
 	echo "Start - TASKID " $SGE_TASK_ID " : " $(date)
 	# Run anatomical spatial qap
 	qap_anatomical_spatial.py --subj_idx $SGE_TASK_ID --s3_dict_yml $ANAT_S3_DICT $ANAT_SP_CONFIG_FILE
 	echo "End - TASKID " $SGE_TASK_ID " : " $(date)

 Note that the *mpi_smp* environment is created by the *cpac_sge* Starcluster plug-in mentioned earlier.
-The *cpac_env.sh* script is a script containing all of the environmental variables used by AFNI, FSL, and C3D.
-If you opt to not use the C-PAC AMI, you will need to create a comparable script and have the batchs script source it.
+The *cpac_env.sh* script is a script containing all of the environmental variables used by AFNI, FSL, C3D, and ANTS.
+If you opt to not use the C-PAC AMI, you will need to create a comparable script and have the batch script source it.
 Submit the job to the SGE scheduler by typing:

     qsub {path to the text file}